American logistics in the Northern France campaign: Petrol, oil and lubricants (POL)

 The standard operating procedure (SOP) with respect to fuel containers was that empties should be returned and swapped for full ones, but in the early stages of Overlord there were no refilling facilities, and no desire to have the beach supply dumps cluttered with empty jerricans, so the First Army issued an order that empties not be returned.
 Instead, they went to divisional or corps collection points.
 The relaxation of the full-for-empty SOP had undesirable effects.
+So too did the overburdening of Individual riflemen with equipment that they did not immediately need, and which was too often discarded.
 The demonstration of the Army's prodigality inculcated a culture of wastefulness that had undesirable consequences.

 The supply of MT80 used by vehicles and generators was adequate for the first month of Operation Cobra, although the Third Army had only meager reserves and depended on daily deliveries.
 On 3 August it had 515000 USgal on hand, representing 1.3 days of supply.
 In contrast, the First Army held 10.5 days of supply.
 In view of this disparity, action was taken to reduce the First Army's excess stocks, and by 19 August they had been reduced to 3.9 days of supply.
 During the week of 20–26 August, with both armies engaged in pursuit of the retreating Germans, consumption soared, with the First Army burning an average of 501,000 USgal per day (782,000 USgal on 24 August alone), and the Third Army using 350,000 USgal.
 By 3 September, both armies reported that they had less than a day's supply on hand.

 Meanwhile, as the distances increased so too did the difficulty involved in delivering POL.
 The Third Army began rationing MT80.
 On 28 August, it reported that receipts had fallen 97,510 USgal short of its 450,000 USgal requirement.
 Deliveries fell to 31,975 USgal on 30 August, and 25,390 USgal on 2 September.
 One additional source was captured fuel; 115,000 USgal was captured at Châlons-du-Maine on 29 and 30 August, and the Third Army made use of 500,000 USgal of captured fuel during the pursuit.
 It also commandeered the fuel that COMZ trucks needed for their return journeys, leaving convoys stranded.
 Yet at no stage was fuel actually in short supply; on 19 August the depots in Normandy held 27,000,000 USgal of gasoline, equivalent to twelve days of supply.
 The problem was one of distribution.